hashicorp/terraform-provider-aws/website/docs/r/lambda_event_source_mapping.html.markdown

 ```

 Note: AWS does not expose `startingPosition` when getting Lambda event source mappings, as such, if
-you import a mapping Terraform will want to create the mapping on the next apply,
+you import a mapping Terraform will want to create the mapping on the next apply.
-unless you update the value to your known setting in the `tfstate` file.

 For information about retrieving event source mappings, see [GetEventSourceMapping][3] in the API docs.